 CJ/POLS 325: Applied Research Methods (undergraduate)

-Carol A. Archbold is an Associate Professor and Graduate Coordinator in the Department of Criminal Justice and Political Science at North Dakota State University in Fargo, ND.
+Carol A. Archbold is a Professor in the Department of Criminal Justice and Political Science at North Dakota State University in Fargo, ND.
 She has been at NDSU since 2005.
 She teaches graduate and undergraduate courses focused on policing, gender and race issues in the criminal justice system, and research methods.
-Her research interests include women in policing, police liability and accountability, and race and gender in the criminal justice system.
+Her research interests include police liability, police accountability, women in policing, and race and gender in the criminal justice system.

-Dr. Archbold was awarded the Outstanding Mentor Award for 2018 from the Academy of Criminal Justice Sciences, the Walter F. and Verna Gehrts Endowed Professorship for 2015-2017, the 2013 Chamber of Commerce NDSU Distinguished Faculty Service Award and the 2011 Outstanding Research/Creative Activity Award for the College of Arts, Humanities & Social Sciences.
-She was also appointed to the Editorial Boards for the journal, Policing: An International Journal of Police Strategies and Management and the Journal of Criminal Justice Education in 2011.
+Dr. Archbold was awarded the Outstanding Mentor Award for 2018 from the Academy of Criminal Justice Sciences, the Walter F. and Verna Gehrts Endowed Professorship for 2015-2017, the 2013 Chamber of Commerce NDSU Distinguished Faculty Service Award, and the 2011 Outstanding Research/Creative Activity Award for the College of Arts, Humanities & Social Sciences.
+She is a member of the editorial boards for several journals including Police Quarterly; Policing: An International Journal of Police Strategies and Management, and the Journal of Criminal Justice Education.

 Ph.D., University of Nebraska, Omaha, 2002